 That’s it!
 You’ve got butter.
 Add salt if you want it salty.
 Salt also makes it lasts longer.

-Stay with me if you want Ghee:
+Stay with me if you want to take it further:

 Place the butter into a saucepan, and turn the heat to medium.